South Africa is currently experiencing high levels of poverty and unemployment and the best ways to curb this, is through education.

 “The new skills development academy aims to strengthen partnerships between Dust-A-Side and communities in which it operates thus becoming a highly attractive hub for closing unemployment gaps ”

-South Africa’s leading dust suppression specialist, Dust-A-Side, has entered into a shareholding agreement with the Shitaka Group, a Namibian owned company which specialises in Property Development, Infrastructure, Energy and Telecommunication for the...read more
+South Africa’s leading dust suppression specialist, Dust-A-Side, has entered into a shareholding agreement with the Shitaka Group, a Namibian owned company which specialises in Property Development, Infrastructure, Energy and...read more

 Set to maximise value for the mining industry Activities in the mining industry, whether it’s blasting, hauling, maintenance or in the plant processing area, usually result in the release of dust particles into the air which can have a major risk to the health and...read more